-24 Free Bar Graph and Chart Templates (PPT, PDF)
+24 Free Bar Graph Templates (Editable)

 A bar graph is a chart that uses bars or strips to graphically represent data, statistics, quantities, and information.